Proper actions of Grigorchuk groups on a CAT(0) cube complex: Abstract

 \section{Abstract}

-In this paper we will present a construction of a CAT(0) cube complex on which the uncountable family of Grigorchuk groups $\Gom$ act without bounded orbit.
+In this paper we will present a construction of a CAT(0) cube complex (an infinite cube), on which the uncountable family of Grigorchuk groups $\Gom$ act without bounded orbit.
 Moreover, if the sequence $\omega$ does not contain repetition, we prove that the action is proper and faithful.
 As a consequence of this result, this cube complex is a model for the classifying space of proper actions for all the groups $\Gom$ with $\omega$ without repetition.
+This construction works in a general way for any group acting on a set and which admits a commensurated subset.These examples of non-elliptic actions of infinite finitely generated torsion groups on a non-positively curved cube complex contrast to several established fixed-point theorems concerning actions of torsion groups.